lisamarie616/beaches-angular-assessment/notes.md

-x add comments controller, add devise and bootstrap to angular app, edits to beaches controller x add navigation bar with links for sign in, sign up, sign out x add flash messages
+x add comments controller, add devise and bootstrap to angular app, edits to beaches controller x add navigation bar with links for sign in, sign up, sign out x add flash messages x add index route, controller, and template

+* add show route, controller, and template
+* add ng-click to show comments for each beach (create a directive for comments and insert that into the beaches.html template)
 * add omniauth?
 * need better implementation of flash messages (ex: hitting login multiple times keeps adding error messages)